Dasharo/docs/docs/unified-test-documentation/dasharo-stability/C04-power-management.md

 **Expected result**

-Sleep mode should be entered correctly on each attempt.
+Shutdown should proceed correctly on each attempt.

-Waking up should proceed without issues on each attempt.
-All basic functionality (i.e. builtin keyboard, touchpad, display etc) should keep working
+Powering on should proceed without issues on each attempt.
+All basic functionality (i.e. builtin keyboard, touchpad, display etc) should keep working.